Kasandra Bradette

 Kasandra Bradette (born October 10, 1989) is a Canadian short track speed skater.
 She has won world championship and World Cup medals.

 Career

 2018 Winter Olympics

 In August 2017, Bradette was named to Canada's 2018 Winter Olympics team.

+In her second world championship appearance in 2016, Bradette stood on the podium twice, winning an individual bronze medal in the 1000m and a silver medal with the 3000m relay.
+At the Canadian selection trials for PyeongChang 2018, Bradette finished third in the overall standings.
+She made her Olympic debut as a member of the 3000m relay team.